Johnny Forever May Be Out There Already.

 And as the world shifts — demographically, economically, genetically — will white-majority countries welcome a tidal wave of immortal migrants from the very nations they’ve long ignored, exploited, and written off?
 Or will Power — the kind that wears suits in D.C. and lab coats in Zurich — decide that some bloodlines just aren’t meant for eternity?
 Will immortality be rationed, like a designer drug — available only to the deserving, the superior, the already-entitled?

-Because eternal life isn't just a scientific question.
-It's a political bomb.
-And it’s ticking louder than anyone wants to admit.
+Eternal life isn’t just science.
+It’s a political bomb — ticking louder than anyone dares admit.